noura-na/noura-na/README.md

 👩‍🎓 I'm a third year data science and AI student at Princess Sumaya University for Technology.

 🔭 I'm passionate about science and technology.

-🌱 I'm currently learning more about data preprocessing.
 ***
 💬 Lets connect on Linkedin: https://www.linkedin.com/in/noura-abdelhafez/